✓ Updated July 2026

 Essential Travel Tips

 Dress modestly when exploring Stone Town's narrow streets, especially outside the main tourist areas.
-Shoulders and knees should be covered to show respect for the local Muslim culture; a light scarf is perfect for covering up when needed.
-You'll feel more comfortable and avoid unwanted attention.
+Shoulders and knees should be covered to show respect for the local Islamic culture; a light scarf is perfect for covering up when needed.

-While many places accept USD, it's best to get Tanzanian Shillings (TZS) for smaller purchases and local markets.
-Exchange money at a reputable bureau de change in Stone Town, not at the airport where rates are usually worse.
-Having smaller denominations will make haggling at Forodhani Gardens much easier.
+While many places accept USD, it's best to get some Tanzanian Shillings (TZS) for smaller purchases and local markets.
+Exchange money at a reputable forex bureau in Stone Town rather than at the airport for better rates, and always count your cash carefully.

 Forget taxis for short distances within Stone Town; walking is the best way to discover its hidden alleys and soak in the atmosphere.
-For longer trips to beaches or other parts of the island, use the dala-dala (local minibuses) for a cheap and authentic experience, or arrange a taxi through your hotel for convenience and safety.
+For longer trips, like to the beaches, negotiate a price with a taxi driver *before* you get in, or consider booking through your hotel for a fixed rate.

-Don't miss the street food at Forodhani Gardens at night – it's an absolute must-do!
-Try the Zanzibar pizza (a savory crepe), grilled seafood skewers, and fresh sugarcane juice.
-Just be mindful of hygiene and choose vendors with busy stalls.
+Don't miss the Forodhani Gardens night market for an authentic taste of Zanzibar!
+Grab a Zanzibar pizza (a savory crepe filled with meat and egg) or some fresh sugarcane juice, but be mindful of hygiene and choose vendors with busy stalls.

-Stone Town is generally safe, but be aware of your surroundings, especially after dark.
-Keep valuables secure and be firm but polite when declining persistent touts or 'guides' – a simple 'no, thank you' usually suffices.
-If you do want a guide, book one through your accommodation.
+Stone Town is generally safe, but be aware of your surroundings, especially at night.
+Keep valuables out of sight and be firm but polite when declining persistent souvenir sellers or 'guides' who may approach you.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.